jdhitsolutions/MyTasks/README.md

 ## Email Reminders

-If you are running this module on a Windows platform that includes the PSScheduledJob module, you can create a scheduled PowerShell job that will send you a daily email with tasks that are due in 3 days or less.
+If you are running this module on Windows PowerShell that includes the PSScheduledJob module, you can create a scheduled PowerShell job that will send you a daily email with tasks that are due in 3 days or less.
 The default is a plain text message but you can also send it as HTML.
 Use the [Enable-EmailReminder](./docs/Enable-EmailReminder.md) command to set up the job.

 You should read full help and examples for all commands as well as the [about_MyTasks](./docs/about_MyTasks.md) help file.